insure logo

 How non-owner insurance rates in Illinois compare to rates in other states

 Non-owner car insurance rates also differ from state to state.
-Illinois’ average non-owner insurance rate is $286 a year, lower than the $353 average nationally.
+Illinois’ average non-owner insurance rate is $286 annually, lower than the $353 average nationally.
 At $170 per year, South Dakota is the least expensive, followed by Idaho at an average of $190 per year.
 Iowa is the third most affordable at $193 annually.

 Non-owner auto insurance rates in the 10 most populous states